Measuring deviations from spherical symmetry: Finite sample properties

 \section{Finite sample properties}

-\theequation{5.\arabic{equation}} In this section we illustrate the finite sample properties of the developed methodology by means of a small simulation study.
+\theequation{5.\arabic{equation}} In this section, we illustrate the finite sample properties of the developed methodology through a small simulation study.
+For the choice of kernel functions, we use the Fisher-von-Mises distribution function\eqref{eq:langevin} for $L(\cdot)$ and Epanechnikov kernel for $K(\cdot)$, i.e., $K(x) = \frac{3}{4} (1 - x^2)$, for $|x|< 1$, and $K(x) = 0$ otherwise.
+Both of the functions satisfy the Assumption \ref{ass:kernel}.
+In addition, we implement the bias correction procedure in Remark \ref{rm:bias} with $a = 0.9$.
 All results presented here are based on $1000$ simulation runs.

 According to \cref{thm:alter}, the term $\kappa^{(p-1)/2}/(nh)$ controls the variance for the non-leading term in the Gaussian approximation, while $\sqrt{n}/\kappa^2 + \sqrt{n}h^4$ accounts for the bias term with the bias reduction procedure discussed in \cref{rem31}.
 In addition, for the sequential convergence, by \cref{thm:invariance}, the inflated rate $(\log n)^2 \kappa^{(p-1)/2}/(nh)$ controls the variance of the process of the non-leading term.
-In order to approximate Gaussianity in finite samples better, we recommend imposing a stronger control over the non-leading term, that is, $n^{3/2} \kappa^{(p-1)/2}/(nh) \to 0$.
+In order to approximate Gaussianity in finite samples better, we recommend imposing a stronger control over the non-leading term, that is, $n^{3/2} \times \kappa^{(p-1)/2}/(nh)$.
 Therefore, we consider bandwidths $(h,\kappa)$ satisfying

 For a data-dependent choice of the smoothing parameters, we first define a sequence for $(h, \kappa)$'s, i.e., $(h_i, \kappa_i):= (n^{-1/(2(p+8))}a_i, n^{1/(p+8)}c_i)$ satisfying \eqref{eq:bdreduce}, where $a_i$ and $c_i$ are prespecified constants, $i = 1,\ldots, M$.
 The choices of $a_i$ and $c_i$ can be obtained by inspecting the turning point of the graph of $\hat{\mathcal M}_n^2$ versus $h$ and that versus $\kappa$.
 We give more details for each model below.